| RAID Data RecoveryRAID Rebuilding With

 fails, the entire array is lost.
 The other striped array is left,

+but contains no fault tolerance if any of the drives in it fail.
 RAID 1+0 applies RAID 1 first then RAID 0 to the drives.
 To apply

 RAID 1, you split the 8 drives into 4 sets of 2 drives each.
 Now